 Under “General Options“ à “Calculation“ it is possible to set if this message is to occur

-The error analysis window opens automatically, if the calculation fails.
-You can also open it manually with the menu command "CalculationàError Analysis".
+You can also open it manually e. g. with the menu command "CalculationàError Analysis".
 It contains all the messages of the calculation kernel: errors, warnings and comments.

 You can open the calculation information sheet from the menu command "ExtrasàModel Options", page "Results". it contains summary information, such as the type and the state of the calculation, number of iteration steps and the run time.
-For more information, see "Model Options-Results"

-The error dialog has been completely revised.
-All errors are displayed in table form.
+All errors are displayed in tabular form.

 When it is displayed, the colour of the model turns from coloured to gray.